houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/cross-hair-and-track-ball.md

 ## Tooltip for axis

-Tooltip label for an axis can be enabled by using [`enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairTooltip.html#Syncfusion_EJ2_Charts_ChartCrosshairTooltip_Enable) property of `crosshairTooltip` in the corresponding axis.
+Tooltip label for an axis can be enabled by using [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairTooltip.html#Syncfusion_EJ2_Charts_ChartCrosshairTooltip_Enable) property of `CrosshairTooltip` in the corresponding axis.

 {% aspTab template="chart/user-interaction/crosshair-trackball/axis-tooltip", sourceFiles="axis-tooltip.cs" %}